Winchester, Massachusetts: Town services

 Town services include full-time police and fire departments, the Winchester Board of Health, the Town Clerk, the Post Office, Water and Sewer Department, and the Public Works Department.

-Winchester does NOT offer curbside trash collection.
-Residents must get an annual permit and use the "Transfer Station" to dispose off their trash and for recycling.
+Winchester does not offer curbside trash collection.
+Residents must get an annual permit and use the "Transfer Station" to dispose of their trash and for recycling.

 Winchester also has a Chamber of Commerce located on the platform of the Winchester Center station of the MBTA Commuter Rail.